Overview

 - Not output chain-of-thought or hidden reasoning labels.

-Agents can also receive a tenant-authored workspace business profile from tenant_settings under the agent_context key.
-This is the durable place to encode client-specific business knowledge such as OCI's operating model, value drivers, key systems, terminology, and current priorities.
+Agents receive a tenant-authored business profile from `tenant_settings` under the `agent_context` key.
+This is the durable place to encode client-specific business knowledge — the equivalent of a `CLAUDE.md` for the workspace.

 {